 Successful estate planners need more than technical skills and knowledge; they need to be capable of mastering the latest strategies and techniques to minimize their clients’ tax liability.
 Faculty members who teach in the certificate program are professionals who are leaders in the field of estate planning.

 Classes are offered on weekday evenings to accommodate the busy schedules of working attorneys.
+Students can take required classes and most electives online in real time, access recordings of classes or attend class in person -- or all of the above.
 The curriculum includes three required courses and one or two electives, making it easy to complete the required 12 credits in two years or fewer.
 Regular attendance and active class participation are essential to success in the program.

 Under this program, a student will complete 12 credits of coursework in order to receive a Certificate in Estate Planning.
 Students may complete the Certificate in Estate Planning as a stand-alone program or in conjunction with the LL.M. in Taxation .